MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/update-rollups.md

 > 1. Ensure that you restore the database backup that you created prior to the update rollup installation.
 >

-For information on how to restore the database back up, see [this article](backup.md#restore-the-vmm-environment).
+For information on how to restore the database backup, see [this article](backup.md#restore-the-vmm-environment).

 ### Post-restore tasks